openhab/org.openhab.binding.zwave/doc/qubino/zmnhyd_0_0.md

 ### Parameter 12: On automatically with timer

 Turn Smart plug On Automatically with Timer
-If Smart plug 16A is OFF, you can schedule it to turn ON automatically after a period of time defined in this parameter.
-The timer is reset to zero each time the device receives an OFF command, either remotely (from the gateway (hub) or associated device) or locally from the switch.

-  * 0 - Auto ON Disabled
-  * 1 - 32535 = 1 - 32535 seconds (or milliseconds – see Parameter no. 15) Auto ON timer enabled- for a given amount of seconds (or milliseconds).
+<p&gtIf Smart plug 16A is OFF, you can schedule it to turn ON automatically after a period of time defined in this parameter.
+The timer is reset to zero each time the device receives an OFF command, either remotely (from the gateway (hub) or associated device) or locally from the switch.</p&gt <ul&gt<li&gt0 - Auto ON Disabled</li&gt <li&gt1 - 32535 = 1 - 32535 seconds (or milliseconds – see Parameter no. 15) Auto ON timer enabled- for a given amount of seconds (or milliseconds).</li&gt </ul&gt
 The following option values may be configured -:

 | Value  | Description |